 Wednesday, October 16, 2019 at 7:45 a.m., Cuneo Center Atrium

-Later that afternoon, we will award the Jack MacCarthy Service in Medicine Award, honoring an alumnus/a in their commitment to service of under-resourced populations, inspired by Gospel values.
+On this Feast, we also celebrate the Jack MacCarthy Service in Medicine Award, honoring an alumnus/a in their commitment to service of under-resourced populations, inspired by Gospel values.
+Be sure to read more about the 2019 award and ceremony.

 Wednesday, February 26, 2020